nvmcr/DataScience_HandBook/Deep_Learning/README.md

 return w

-But, we if observe we have two hyperparameters now, $\rho$ and $\alpha$.
+But, we observe we have two hyperparameters now, $\rho$ and $\alpha$.
 They need tuning to get the best results.

+Nesterov momentum is an extension of the standard momentum optimization algorithm.
+It improves upon traditional momentum by taking into account the expected future position of the parameters when computing the gradient update.
+This helps to accelerate convergence and enhance the optimization process.

+Standard momentum update involves two steps: 1) calculating the momentum term by accumulating a fraction of the previous update, and 2) updating the parameters based on this momentum term.
+Nesterov momentum modifies the second step to incorporate a look-ahead update, which allows the algorithm to "look ahead" and make a more informed gradient update.
 ## AdaGrad
 AdaGrad, which stands for Adaptive Gradient, is an optimization algorithm that is designed to automatically adapt the learning rate during training.